 Does the tribal code already contain laws concerning the roles and duties of the tribal court in domestic violence cases?

-If the laws exist, discuss whether the laws are working well to protect victims.
+Yes (If yes, write the citation here) No If the laws exist, discuss whether the laws are working well to protect victims.
 If the laws are working well, you may not need to work on this section.
 Discuss whether you think that the court should release people charged with a domestic violence crime before their trial.
-If yes, what should they consider before making a decision on the release?

-- □ Victim's safety

-- □ Perpetrator's likelihood of appearing before the court

-- □ Perpetrator's past behavior

-Should there be any conditions to the release?
+If yes, what should they consider before making a decision on the release? □ Victim's safety □ Perpetrator's likelihood of appearing before the court □ Perpetrator's past behavior Should there be any conditions to the release?
 Discuss whether the court should keep specific records of dismissed cases?
 Look at your current tribal court calendar.
 Are there specific days set aside for domestic violence cases?
 If not, should there be?
 Consider the number of cases that the tribal court usually processes and how much time each case needs.
 Discuss whether your court will grant continuances in domestic violence cases and what will constitute a continuance and what will not?